-If the Obama Administration had simply bought an individual health insurance policy for every single ACA participant and paid 100% of the premiums, literally just give it away to each of them, the federal government and “We the People” would have saved approximately 60 Billion Dollars in 2015.
+If the Obama Administration had simply bought an individual health insurance policy for every single ACA participant and paid 100% of the premium and literally gave it away to them, the federal government and “We the People” would have saved approximately 60 Billion Dollars in 2015.
 This Dog will not hunt!
 The ACA has so drastically changed the health insurance marketplace that the GOALS of this legislation ARE NEVER GOING TO BE REACHED.

 At BCS Consultants our goal is to face the facts.
 We provide comprehensive solutions to the problems for individuals, organizations, and businesses with structure, market share, fund-raising, and promotion.
 We solve problems and try very hard NOT to create any new problems in the process!